ucsd-cse29/fa25/src/index.md

   - 10-12 assignment points
   - 6-7 exam points

-Pluses and minuses will be given around the boundaries of these categories the based on problem set performance and to-be-determined cutoffs.
+**Problem sets**: Problem set performance will determine pluses and minuses.
 We don't publish an exact number for these in advance, but it's consistent across the class.

 Some general examples: if you complete all the problem sets completely, correctly, and on time, you'll get a `+` modifier.
-If you submit no problem sets on time or don't get them done completely or correctly, you will get a `-` modifier.
+If you submit no problem sets on time or don't get _any of them_ done completely or correctly, you will get a `-` modifier.

 ## Policies